structureddynamics/OSF-Web-Services-PHP-API/StructuredDynamics/README.md

 Auto-loading of Classes
 =======================

-The OSF PHP API does comply with the [PSR-0 Standard Document](https://gist.github.com/1234504) for auto-loading the classes of the framework.
+The OSF Web Services PHP API does comply with the [PSR-0 Standard Document](https://gist.github.com/1234504) for auto-loading the classes of the framework.
 The SplClassLoader class that has been developed by the same group can be used as the classes auto-loader.